xubo245/carbondata/docs/data-management-on-carbondata.md

    - **Table Block Size Configuration**

-     This command is for setting block size of this table, the default value is 1024 MB and supports a range of 1 MB to 2048 MB.
+     This command is for setting block size of this table, the default value is 1024 MB and supports a range of 1 MB to 2048 MB. test
      ```
      TBLPROPERTIES ('TABLE_BLOCKSIZE'='512')
      ```
      NOTE: 512 or 512M both are accepted.